 • Cost: Condado 1BR from $1,500/month; Santurce 1BR from $1,100/month

-• Time needed: Plan two to three weeks of exploring before committing to a specific block
+• Time needed: Plan two to three weeks of exploring before committing to a block

 digital nomad guide to puerto rico taxes towns reality 3

-Ponce is the island’s second city, situated on the south coast, and it reads very differently from San Juan.
+Ponce is the island’s second city on the south coast, and it reads very differently from San Juan.
 The pace is slower.
-The historic center, locally referred to as “La Perla del Sur,” has striking 19th-century architecture, a functioning central plaza, and a stronger sense of local Boricua life than any neighborhood in the capital.
+The historic center, locally called “La Perla del Sur,” has striking 19th-century architecture, a functioning central plaza, and a stronger sense of local Boricua life than any neighborhood in the capital.

-Rent in Ponce is genuinely affordable compared to San Juan — a two-bedroom with reliable infrastructure runs $900 to $1,400 per month.
+Rent in Ponce is genuinely affordable — a two-bedroom with reliable infrastructure runs $900 to $1,400 per month.
 Sahada Coworking operates here, offering hot desks and mentorship programming for south coast residents.

 • Location: South coast, approximately 75 miles (120 km) from San Juan